Helping users stay motivated on their fitness journey through personalized support.

 — Noah

-Guided by research insights, I defined the core problem, brainstormed potential solutions, and envisioned how users would engage with the app.
+Guided by research insights, I defined the problem and envisioned how users would engage with the app.

-To better empathize with users, I mapped out their journeys.
-This exercise led to actionable solutions, such as providing clear guidance during onboarding and creating simplified interfaces to enhance satisfaction.
+To better empathize with users and uncover friction points, I mapped out their journeys.
+This exercise led to actionable solutions, such as providing clear guidance during onboarding and creating simplified interfaces to enhance usability.

 Scenario: